 There was Franca, a bank executive who was a fallen born again Christian who was so man- hungry as to have a radar for the subject.
 She had been married once but her husband had run off with a nymphet nearly twenty years younger.
 Once when Tani was not home she had turned up in the flat on some pretext of forgetting something, and stayed boring me for two hours until I gently threw her out pretending not to see the flashes of thigh and cleavage she was challenging me with.
 I was no saint but decency demanded there was a courting ritual before mating.
 Her other friend was Salamatu, a slim beautiful Moslem who had been raped at age thirteen and whose goal in life was to castrate all men.
 It was natural that none of them liked me.

 Tani and me?
 What happened?
 We were watching cable news one day in her home when a report about a drunken driver whose car careened into a family of four’s station wagon, came on.
 Before I knew it she was crying, softly at first, then in loud sobs that wracked her whole body.
 I was at a loss so I just drew closer and put my arms around her.
 She was so pliant and soft and her perfume, I remember her perfume, Lotus Bomb, it stung my nostrils and I inhaled sharply, like a bull.
 It was so natural.
-Our lips and hands sought each other, and with a moan I finally held her breasts in my hands, Desperately as if we needed to feed on each other, we discarded our clothing in the low light.
+Our lips and hands sought each other, and with a moan I finally held her breasts in my hands, Desperately as if we needed to feed on each other, we discarded our clothing in the low light, searching and finding protection.
 She was a painting done in human pastels.
 I remember little of it except I was in her and she was in me and the cosmos was one in our pleasure.